MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 ### Creating a PR

-1. When you are finished with the changes, [initiate a new PR](https://github.com/MetabolicAtlas/MetabolicAtlas/compare) from your branch with `develop` as the base branch.
+1. When you are finished with the changes, [initiate a new PR](https://github.com/MetabolicAtlas/MetabolicAtlas/compare) from your branch with `main` as the base branch.
 2. The PR title should also follow the style of Semantic Commit Messages, for example `docs: add contribution guidelines`.
 3. The PR description should include which corresponding issue it closes, as well as any instructions for how reviewers can verify the PR.
 For example:
    > This PR closes #682.